Quick Start

 "What do I get at level 2?"

 The first rank of any Role is always one Karma, and each increase costs the current value.
-Groups can start with any amount of initial Karma, but we suggest 0–5.
+Groups can start with any amount of initial Karma, but we suggest 0-5.
+With zero, you are Level 1, period - you have no Karma to buy even one role.

 Negotiating Details

 "I like being better at the basics more than just ok at more stuff.
-She grew up in the school of hard knocks!
+She grew up in this school of hard knocks!
 I'll take Level 2.
-I can afford one more Role — Loremaster isn't just dusty old books?
+I can afford one more Role - Loremaster isn't just dusty old books?
 She really knows her way around!"

 GM: "Ok.
 Performer for social engineering, with Sleight of Hand for picking pockets, street magic, juggling and such.
 Loremaster for a detailed mental map, with Street Network for shortcuts, hiding places, gang turfs and patrol beat schedules.
-Sneak for stealth, urban-focused — let's call it a Child of the City Shadows Maneuver.
+Sneak for Stealth, urban-focused - let's call it a Child of the City Shadows Maneuver.
 All we need is a Hook."

-Character Drives — Hooks
+Character Drives

 It may seem like an afterthought, but this is really the core of good character creation.
 What's important to them?
 What motivates them?